 If you are arriving on the Friday, we would recommend to:

 - Register at the RCYC, Crosshaven between 15:00-21:00

 - Offload your trailer / Launch your boat between 16:00-21:00 so that you can time it perfectly and…

-- Park your trailer at the Navigation House carpark, Cork City, between 18:00-22:00.
+- Park your trailer at the car park (location TBC) in Cork City, between 18:00-22:00.
 If you are staying in Cork City you can then leave your car in the city and avail of the Crew Bus on Saturday morning (details below).

 - To Crosshaven: Special Crew Buses will be organised to run from Cork’s Albert Quay to the RCYC in Crosshaven on race day at 10:00 for those who have already left their boats at the start.
 This bus will arrive in time for the mandatory Safety Briefing at 11:00.

 - To Monkstown: This year we will also organise a mini bus to the Monkstown Start, leaving at 11:30 from Albert Quay in Cork (outside the Idle Hour Pub).